dhellmann/pymotw-3/source/argparse/index.rst

 Sources of Arguments
 --------------------

-In the examples so far, the list of arguments given to the parser have come from a list passed in explicitly, or were taken implicitly from :data:`sys.argv`.
+In the examples so far, the list of arguments given to the parser has come from a list passed in explicitly, or were taken implicitly from :data:`sys.argv`.
 Passing the list explicitly is useful when using :mod:`argparse` to process command line-like instructions